Santa and the Three Bears

 Santa and the Three Bears is a 1970 animated feature film, which aired in syndication on television regularly during the holiday season.

+Background

 The film was originally pitched to TV networks, which rejected it as it lacked a villain, but was then shown in theaters instead.
 This special has been rerun on TBN, USA Network, FOX Family (now Freeform), and on KTLA channel 5 in Los Angeles.
 It also received a "blue ribbon" award for Best Family Film at the San Francisco International Film Festival.

-The live-action sequences at the beginning and end of the film are often edited out in television reruns.
+The live-action sequences, directed by Barry Mahon, at the beginning and end of the film are often edited out in television reruns.
 The edited version was later released on VHS in 1992 by Kids Klassics, and distributed by GoodTimes Home Video.

 Plot summary

 Two young bears, Nikomi and Chinook, know nothing of Christmas until the local park ranger tells them about the legend, and they become curious to meet Santa Claus.
 Their mother, Nana, is preparing for Winter hibernation and cynically tells her children there is no Santa, but they are determined to believe.
 Mother finds it impossible to begin their sleep, since the young cubs wish to stay awake until Santa arrives.